 Another way to reinforce your financial picture may be to rework your budget and find ways to lower costs.
 Is it possible to delay a major expense, such as a big vacation or home renovation?
 Or would cutting a little from a few different categories (clothes, entertainment, food, or personal care) make more sense?

-If sticking to a budget hasn’t been a priority until now, a SoFi Money® cash management account could help.
+If sticking to a budget hasn’t been a priority until now, opening an online bank account like SoFi Checking and Savings® could help.
 The SoFi® app shows where a budgeter’s money is going, for easily tracking progress.

-SoFi Money® offers cash-back rewards—which means purchases from some pretty cool national and local brands might earn something back.
+SoFi Checking and Savings® offers cash-back rewards—which means purchases from some pretty cool national and local brands might earn something back.
 Every little bit can help the bottom line—now and always.

 As of 6/9/2020, accounts with recurring monthly deposits of $500 or more each month, will earn interest at 0.25%.
 All other accounts will earn interest at 0.01%.
 Interest rates are variable and subject to change at our discretion at any time.
 Accounts opened prior to June 8, 2020, will continue to earn interest at 0.25% irrespective of deposit activity.
 SoFi’s Securities reserves the right to change this policy at our discretion at any time.
 Accounts which are eligible to earn interest at 0.25% (including accounts opened prior to June 8, 2020) will also be eligible to participate in the SoFi Money Cashback Rewards Program.